kelseymalloy/kelseymalloy.github.io/_pages/scicomm.md

 <img alt="Thermocline" src="/assets/img/Thermocline.png" style="width: 32%" onclick="this.src='/assets/img/phases_thermocline.png'">
 ![]({{ site.baseurl }}/assets/img/arrow_winds_thermocline.png){:width="32%"}
 <img alt="" src="/assets/img/Winds.png" style="width: 32%" onclick="this.src='/assets/img/phases_winds.png'">
-<br><sub><i>This cause-and-effect loop between the thermocline, SSTs, and winds describes what is going on during ENSO events.
-By clicking on an element of the loop, you should get a new image that shows thermocline, SST, or wind conditions during each of the phases.</i></sub>

 ## Weather Pattern Pie: Visualization of the Timescales of Climate System